tolinwei/golang-task-restful/README.md

 ##golang-task-restful

-A RESTful Service that Supports the Maintenance of A Simple List of TODO’s
+A RESTful service supports the maintenance of a simple list of todo’s

 ###Installation